A 61-Year-Old With $1.6 Million Can Retire by End of 2026 If Two Numbers Stay in Line

 1. Retire at year-end 2026 and delay Social Security to 67 or 70.
 This is the strongest path for most people with $1.6 million.
 Full retirement age (FRA) for anyone turning 62 in 2026 is 67, and every year you delay past full retirement age adds roughly 8% to your permanent monthly benefit.
 Delaying to 70 maximizes lifetime payout, which matters enormously if you live into your 80s or 90s.
 The tradeoff is heavier early portfolio drawdowns, but $1.6 million provides enough cushion if annual spending stays under $70,000.
 Keeping 12 to 18 months of expenses in cash or short-term bonds helps guard against a market downturn in the first few years.

 2. Claim Social Security at 62 to reduce portfolio withdrawals.
 Claiming at 62 instead of 67 permanently reduces your benefit by up to 30% compared to your full retirement age amount.
-With $1.6 million, this trade is usually not worth it.
-You are surrendering a guaranteed inflation-adjusted income stream for life to protect assets you likely do not need to preserve that aggressively.
-Delay unless health is a serious concern.
+With $1.6 million, this tradeoff is rarely worth it.
+You are surrendering a guaranteed, inflation-adjusted income stream for life in order to protect assets you likely do not need to preserve that aggressively.
+Delay unless health is a serious and specific concern.

 3. Work part-time through 2027 or 2028 before fully retiring.
-Even $20,000 to $30,000 per year in earned income dramatically reduces withdrawal pressure and lets Social Security grow.
-The unemployment rate stood at 4.3% in May 2026, with the economy adding 172,000 jobs that month, and the labor market remains solid enough to support part-time work.
+Even $20,000 to $30,000 per year in earned income dramatically reduces withdrawal pressure and lets Social Security continue to grow.
+The labor market has softened: the June 2026 BLS jobs report showed the economy adding just 57,000 nonfarm payroll jobs for the month, well below expectations, while the unemployment rate edged down to 4.2%.
+Job creation is slower than it was, but professional and services roles continue to expand, making part-time arrangements for experienced workers still achievable.
 This path is worth considering if your target spending exceeds $70,000 or healthcare costs are particularly high.

 Tax Strategy and Spending Clarity Before You Stop Working

 Tax efficiency matters more than most people realize at this stage.
 In 2026, long-term capital gains are taxed at 0% for single filers with taxable income up to $49,450.
-The years before Social Security begins are a rare window to realize gains at zero tax rates, or to execute Roth conversions before Required Minimum Distributions force larger taxable withdrawals later.
+The years before Social Security begins are a rare window to realize gains at zero federal tax rates, or to execute Roth conversions before Required Minimum Distributions force larger taxable withdrawals later.
+Coordinating Roth conversions with capital gain harvesting requires careful sequencing, since both add to taxable income in the same year.

 Get actual ACA marketplace quotes before making any final decision.
 The subsidy difference between $55,000 and $80,000 in taxable income can be several hundred dollars per month.
 If your pre-tax IRA or 401(k) balances exceed $1 million, a single session with a fee-only financial planner on Roth conversion and RMD sequencing can easily pay for itself many times over across a 20-year retirement.